terra-money/validator-profiles/validators/terravaloper1sz53f8emf76s6gs2u7gdhsr7v0jz4lql3x6nqr/README.md

 # Terrandode.de
 ![terranode]()
 ## Ecosystem
-Active in Terra since early 2020.
-We will soread informations on social Media / Youtube in the future to get more users on board and help the Terra ecosystem
+Active on the Terra Project since early 2020.
+We will spread informations on social Media / Youtube in the future to get more users on board and help the Terra ecosystem.
+Runnign an Terra Validator and Oracle price Feed.

 - 0% Commission unti the End of April.
 - commision changes get ammounced 14 days before.